Water D/H in 3I/ATLAS as a Probe of Formation Conditions in Another Planetary System

 The second caveat of our indirect determination of water is the assumption that H$_2$O is the main collisional partner of CH$_3$OH.
-Water is generally the principal component of the nuclear ices of Solar System comets, followed by CO$_2$, CO, and CH$_3$OH \cite{Cochran:2015SSRv, Bockelee-Morvan:2017RSPTA}.
+Water is generally the principal component of the nuclear ices of Solar System comets, followed by CO$_2$, CO, and CH$_3$OH (refs. \cite{Cochran:2015SSRv, Bockelee-Morvan:2017RSPTA}).
 However, this is not always the case, and the abundance measured in a cometary coma depends not only on the absolute inventory of each molecular species in the nucleus, but also on the location of the observations relative to the different icelines \cite{Ootsubo:2012ApJ, HarringtonPinto:2022PSJ}.
 For example, the previous interstellar comet, 2I/Borisov, was found to exhibit a higher abundance of CO than water \cite{Cordiner:2020NatAs, Bodewits:2020NatAs}.
-For 3I/ATLAS, CO observations with the IRAM 30-m telescope obtained between November 1 and 3 yielded $Q$(CO)$=(6.8\pm1.1)\times10^{27}$ s$^{-1}$ (Biver et al., submitted), indicating that CO is not a significant collider at the time of our observations ($Q$(H$_2$O)$\sim10^{29}$ s$^{-1}$).
+For 3I/ATLAS, CO observations with the IRAM 30-m telescope obtained between 1 and 3 November yielded $Q$(CO)$=(6.8\pm1.1)\times10^{27}$ s$^{-1}$ (ref. \cite{Biver:2026arXiv}), indicating that CO is not an important collider at the time of our observations ($Q$(H$_2$O)$\sim10^{29}$ s$^{-1}$).

-JWST and SPHEREx observations obtained early on the inbound leg of 3I/ATLAS, at $r_H\sim3$ au, indicated that CO$_2$ dominated the volatile outgassing, with CO$_2$/H$_2$O $\sim7$ \cite{Cordiner:2025ApJ, Lisse:2025RNAAS, Lisse:2025arXiv}.
-While no CO$_2$ measurements are available contemporaneous with our near-perihelion ALMA data, the earliest post-perihelion SPHEREx observations at $r_H\sim2.1$ au suggest a strong increase in water activity: $Q$(H$_2$O) was larger by a factor of $\sim40$ relative to the pre-perihelion constraint, whereas $Q$(CO$_2$) increased by only $\sim2$ \cite{Lisse:2026RNAAS}.
-In addition, JWST/MIRI post-perihelion monitoring between $r_1=2.2$ au and $r_2=2.54$ au found that $Q$(H$_2$O) decreased from $Q_1$(H$_2$O)$=3.35\times10^{27}$ s$^{-1}$ to $Q_2$(H$_2$O)$=8.85\times10^{26}$ s$^{-1}$, whereas $Q$(CO$_2$) declined more gradually, from $Q_1$(CO$_2$)$=1.06\times10^{28}$ s$^{-1}$ to $Q_2$(CO$_2$)$=6.44\times10^{27}$ s$^{-1}$ \cite{Belyakov:2026arXiv}.
+JWST and SPHEREx observations obtained early on the inbound leg of 3I/ATLAS, at $r_H\sim3$ au, indicated that CO$_2$ dominated the volatile outgassing, with CO$_2$/H$_2$O $\sim7$ (refs. \cite{Cordiner:2025ApJ, Lisse:2025RNAAS, Lisse:2026ApJ}).
+While no CO$_2$ measurements are available contemporaneous with our near-perihelion ALMA data, the earliest post-perihelion SPHEREx observations at $r_H\sim2.1$ au suggest a strong increase in water activity: $Q$(H$_2$O) was larger by a factor of $\sim40$ relative to the pre-perihelion constraint, whereas $Q$(CO$_2$) increased by only $\sim2$ (ref. \cite{Lisse:2026RNAAS}).
+In addition, JWST/MIRI post-perihelion monitoring between $r_1=2.2$ au and $r_2=2.54$ au found that $Q$(H$_2$O) decreased from $Q_1$(H$_2$O)$=3.78\times10^{27}$ s$^{-1}$ to $Q_2$(H$_2$O)$=1.05\times10^{27}$ s$^{-1}$, whereas $Q$(CO$_2$) declined more gradually, from $Q_1$(CO$_2$)$=8.70\times10^{27}$ s$^{-1}$ to $Q_2$(CO$_2$)$=5.42\times10^{27}$ s$^{-1}$ (ref. \cite{Belyakov:2026}).
 If we approximate each species as following a linear relation in $\log Q$ versus $\log r$, we can estimate the heliocentric distance $r_0$ at which CO$_2$ and H$_2$O contribute equally to the gas production, $Q_0$(H$_2$O)$=Q_0$(CO$_2$):